daimoc/jitsi-meet-rest-turn-credentials/README.md

 sh install.sh itsi-meet-host api-key
 ```

-# Running jitsi-meet server with TURN  with Vagrant
+# Running Jitsi-Meet server with TURN  with Vagrant
 Install Vagrant an your preferred desktop VM runner (....VirtualBox).

 Edit the provided Vagrant file and change HOST and API_KEY variables and then run :